Chainox-CHOX/chainox-native/README.md

 ChainOX Core v1.2.0.4
 ===============================

 ChainOx was founded by an unknown developer in China.
 On April 9, 2022 that developer abandonded the project.
 The very next day, the unified community launched a new website and Discord.
-As a community ChainOx will continue and thrive movign forward.
+As a community ChainOx will continue and thrive moving forward.

 > **Genesis block:**
 > Tue Feb 01 2022 00:00:00 GMT+0000 (1643673600)